Wuhan Yangtze River Bridge: Construction

 In 1949, shortly after the Chinese Communist Party's victory in the Chinese Civil War and its founding of the People's Republic of China, former Peking University engineering student Li Wenji, by then 63 years old, and bridge engineer Mao Yisheng (茅以升) submitted a proposal to the new government for the construction of the Wuhan bridge as "a memorial to the success of the new democratic revolution."
 Li and the others were invited to the first Chinese People's Political Consultative Conference in September 1949 to participate in discussions on the bridge's construction.

 The proposals were accepted, and a bridge committee was created in January 1950.
 Li was able to participate in the first year of the planning and building work before he became ill and died in August 1951.
 Between 1950 and 1953, three conferences were held to discuss the plans, designs, and construction of the bridge as they developed.
 In February 1953, Mao Zedong traveled to Wuhan to receive reports on the project's progress, and was taken to the Yellow Crane Tower to view the proposed bridge site.
 On 1 April 1953, Zhou Enlai approved the creation of the Wuhan Great Bridge Engineering Bureau, which was responsible for overseeing the design and building of the bridge, with Peng Min (彭敏) as bureau chief and party secretary and Wang Juqian (汪菊潜) as chief engineer.

 Chinese engineers in the 1950s were still heavily reliant on Russian expertise on major projects.
 Between July and September 1953, Chinese engineers brought a large number of the bridge's plans and blueprints to Moscow for consultation with Soviet engineers.
 In July 1954, the State Council of the People's Republic of China gave approval for a 28-person delegation of Soviet engineers, led by Konstantin Sergeyevich Silin (1913–1996), to travel to China and assist the Chinese with the bridge's design and construction.

 Construction officially began on 1 September 1955.
 Silin had predicted that using pressured-air caissons would be impractical due to the Yangtze's unpredictable water level, which made drilling holes for the bridge's supports much more difficult.
 The cantilever bridge design was used, and construction proceeded for over two years.
 Mao Zedong returned to Wuhan on 6 September 1957 to inspect the nearly-completed bridge, and was able to walk from the Hanyang side to the Wuchang side.
 The bridge formally opened to public traffic on 15 October 1957.

+On 20 September 1958, trolleybus route 1, which crosses the Yangtze River using the bridge, officially started operations.
+It continues to utilize this bridge till today.

 On January 31, 2018, Theresa May, Prime Minister of the United Kingdom, visited Wuhan and took pictures on the Wuchang District side of the Yangtze River at the First Yangtze River Bridge.